 This is not normal

 The mass DR execution event was not the new normal, nothing about this pandemic is normal as any of us who regularly work from home will tell you.
-Its not solely a constant battle between trying to concentrate on work and having the children around you asking about lockdown homework that your embarrassed to admit that you don’t understand or indeed that feeling of remorseless monotony because when you finish work your not allowed to go anywhere to spend your free time.
-For those of you who are not used to working from home you may not realise it but that isn’t what home working is like.
+It’s not solely a constant battle between trying to concentrate on work and having the children around you asking about lockdown homework that your embarrassed to admit that you don’t understand or indeed that feeling of remorseless monotony because when you finish work you are not allowed to go anywhere to spend your free time.
+For those of you who are not used to working from home, you may not realise it but that isn’t what home working is like.

 An example of how not to do things

 Already companies are suggesting changes in the wrong direction for working from home an example here from the https://www.theguardian.com/business/2020/nov/11/staff-who-work-from-home-after-pandemic-should-pay-more-tax guardian newspaper details how Deutsche Bank believe that work from home staff should be charged 5% extra tax per day because it’s cheaper.
 I’m not sure where they are getting that from but I think working from home works out as about the same cost as commuting into the office every day as you still have to spend money you wouldn’t normally on heating/lighting your home and charging your devices.

 I really want to end my working career knowing that our generation has taken the opportunity to accelerate a monumental shift in working styles which was happening anyway but rather than take decades to achieve we can achieve much quicker and bring something positive out of this pandemic.
 I want my children to have more opportunity to work wherever and whenever they want without sacrificing their own personal life which will secure not only their financial future and increase choice but will go a great distance in avoiding the mental impact on this century old method of working.